aaronhan223/SLCP/README.md

 # SLCP
-This repository is an implementation of the submission **Split Localized Conformal Prediction**.
+This repository is an implementation of the paper **Split Localized Conformal Prediction**.

 To set up the environment, run:
 ```